AdobeDocs/experience-platform.it-IT/help/web-sdk/personalization/adobe-target/analytics-logging/server-side.md

 ---
 title: Registrazione lato server per i dati A4T in Platform Web SDK
-description: Scopri come abilitare la registrazione lato server per Adobe Analytics for Target (A4T) utilizzando l’SDK web di Experienci Platform.
+description: Scopri come abilitare la registrazione lato server per Adobe Analytics for Target (A4T) utilizzando l’SDK web di Experience Platform.
 seo-title: Server-side logging for A4T data in Platform Web SDK
 seo-description: Learn how to enable server-side logging for Adobe Analytics for Target (A4T) using the Experience Platform Web SDK.
 keywords: a4t;target;web;sdk;platform;logging;